HC Wainwright & Co. Reiterates MoonLake Immunotherapeutics - (MLTX) Buy Recommendation

 What is the Fund Sentiment?

-There are 56 funds or institutions reporting positions in MoonLake Immunotherapeutics -.
-This is an increase of 53 owner(s) or 1,766.67% in the last quarter.
+There are 58 funds or institutions reporting positions in MoonLake Immunotherapeutics -.
+This is an increase of 15 owner(s) or 34.88% in the last quarter.
+Average portfolio weight of all funds dedicated to MLTX is 0.36%, a decrease of 7.73%.
+Total shares owned by institutions increased in the last three months by 4.19% to 38,568K shares.

 What are Other Shareholders Doing?